JoKleiner/Library-of-42-Basic-C-Functions/README.md

 This repository is intended to deepen my understanding of how some standard functions work and to provide the opportunity to use my implementations in other projects.
 <br/><br/>

-**Below you can see how you can include the library in your projects.**
+**Below you can see how you can integrate the library into your projects.**
 <br/><br/>

 **<ins>List of all included functions:</ins>**